ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 In this lab we have seen

-- For a molecule:
-    - How to use the `pw.x` code to calculate a converged density and wavefunction and then use these with the `ph.x` code to calculate the vibrational modes using DFPT.
+- how to use the `ph.x` code to calculate the vibrational properties of a molecule.
-- For a crystal:
-    - How to use the `pw.x` code to calculate a converged density and wavefunction.
-    - How to use these with the `ph.x` code to calculate the phonon modes on a grid of wavevectors.
+- how to calculate the phonon band structure of a crystal.
-    - How to transform these to obtain real-space force constants using the `q2r.x` code.
-    - How to use the real-space force constants to obtain a phonon mode bandstructure along lines between high-symmetry points in the Brillouin zone.
-    - How to plot the bandstructure with gnuplot in a similar way to how we plot the electronic bandstructure in a previous lab.